DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 showing how much online content people were consuming, how many hours of video were being watched on YouTube and so on.
 This shift is mirrored by the development of QuickTime.
 After four years of few major updates, QuickTime X launched.
-This was significant, moving QuickTime from being specialised tool to a social media oriented application.
+This was significant, moving QuickTime from being a specialised tool to a social media oriented application.
 In this upgrade, Apple introduced visual chapters and the ability to perform more complex editing from within QuickTime itself.
 It also supported